 In the case of a grievance against an internship/practicum site supervisor, a student who is unable to reach a satisfactory resolution with the supervisor will first request assistance from the faculty practicum or internship supervisor.
 If unable to reach a satisfactory resolution, the faculty supervisor and/or student may seek assistance from the program's internship/practicum coordinator or program director(s).
-Again, if unable to reach a satisfactory resolution, the student or internship/practicum coordinator may then contact the department chair.
+Again, if unable to reach a satisfactory the department chair.
 If this attempt is unsuccessful, the student or internship/practicum coordinator may submit a formal written appeal to the graduate dean or an appropriate surrogate.
 The decision of the dean or surrogate in matters of site supervisors is final.